jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 WSDL definitions can import other WSDL definitions by using `<wsdl:import>` tag and `location` attribute.
 By enabling `config.wsdlApiRecursiveWsdlImport` the plugins recursively import the WSDL dependencies and merge all of them in a new main WSDL

 Example: `<wsdl:import location="calculator_BIND.wsdl" namespace="http://tempuri.org/bind"/>`

+The WSDL schema import is delivered by the plugin itself.

 The WSDL import is processed in this order:
   1) Get the WSDL raw content from the plugin configuration (defined in `config.xsdApiSchemaInclude`)